CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 lifetime past that.

-Here the difference between survival functions is very obvious, and performing a statistical test seems pendantic.
+Here the difference between survival functions is very obvious, and performing a statistical test seems pedantic.
 If the curves are more similar, or we possess less data, we may be interested in performing a statistical test.
 In this case, *lifelines* contains routines in ``lifelines.statistics`` to compare two survival curves.
 Below we